hefhay/sales-customer-analysis/README.md

-# sales-customer-analysis
+# Sales-Customer-Analysis

-##Introduction
+## Introduction
 Welcome to the exciting world of data analysis!
-In this documentation, we delve into an in-depth exploration of sales and customer data, leveraging the comprehensive Adventure Works dataset provided by Microsoft.
+In this documentation, we delve into an in-depth exploration of sales and customer data, leveraging the comprehensive Adventure Works dataset.
 Our analysis aims to uncover valuable insights and trends that lie within the data, shedding light on the dynamics of sales, customer behavior, and more.
 Join us on this journey as we navigate through the numbers, revealing actionable findings that can drive strategic decisions and enhance business outcomes.

+## Data Source
+The data used for this project was from the adventure works database.

 ## Task
 1. Sales Trends and Period Analysis:
-Analyzed sales trends across months and years and Identifying growth patterns and seasonal fluctuations.
+Analyzing sales trends across months and years and Identifying growth patterns and seasonal fluctuations.

 2. Top Customers and Product Performance:
-Recognized top customers with significant sales contributions and Highlighting exceptional products in terms of sales value and quantity.
+Recognizing top customers with significant sales contributions and Highlighting exceptional products in terms of sales value and quantity.

 3. Customer Demographics and Sales Correlation:
-Explored correlations between customer demographics and sales and Personalizing marketing efforts based on customer characteristics.
+Exploring correlations between customer demographics and sales and Personalizing marketing efforts based on customer characteristics.

 4. Geographic Sales Hubs.
 Locating major sales hubs geographically.

-5. Customer distribution across all months based on the sales revenue.
+5. Customer distribution across all months based on the sales revenue.-+-

 ## Data Preparation and Transformation
 To prepare dataset for analysis, SQL was used to extract and generate the required tables from the database.
 In response to the given task, a careful assessment of the necessary database tables was carried out.
 Specifically, the following tables were selected: dimdate, dimcustomer, dimgeography, dimproduct, dimproductcat, and dimproductsubcat.
 These tables formed the basis for the subsequent steps.